edgelesssys/ego/CONTRIBUTING.md

 7. Open a PR in our repository and summarize the changes in the description

-## Reporting issues and bugs
+## Reporting issues and bugs, asking questions
 This project uses the GitHub issue tracker.
 Please check the existing issues before submitting to avoid duplicates.
-If you have a quick question, you may also ask us on Discord.

 To report a security issue, contact security@edgeless.systems.